xzos/PyZDDE/README.markdown

 pyz.numAper(0.25)                # method of type 4
 ```

+A complete list of helper functions is available [here](https://github.com/indranilsinharoy/PyZDDE/wiki/List-of-helper-functions-in-PyZDDE).

+At this point in time, a distribution version is not available as the tool box is being updated regularly.

+Please download the code to a local directory in your computer and add that directory to python search path in order to use it.
+For detailed instructions on using PyZDDE, please refer to the [Wiki page] (https://github.com/indranilsinharoy/PyZDDE/wiki)

 #### Is there anything missing?
 The short answer is yes!
 PyZDDE doesn't support array/ bulk ray tracing at this point in time.
 I hope in the near future this feature will be implemented.
 May be you can help (please look in the [issues page](https://github.com/indranilsinharoy/PyZDDE/issues/21))